Standard for Exchange of Nonclinical Data (SEND)

 - New FOCID variable added to several domains (EX, CL, MA, and MI).
 FOCID is available to all general observation classes to specify a study-specific point of interest.

 - Microscopic Findings domain updated, added three new variables (FOCID, --CHRON, --DISTR).

 - Updated ECG Test Results domain, added two new Timing variables (--STINT and –ENINT).

 CDISC posts Public Review comments and resolutions to ensure transparency and show implementers how comments were addressed in the standard development process.

 SEND Implementation Guide v3

-The CDISC SEND Implementation Guide (IG) Version 3.0 is intended to guide the organization, structure, and format of standard nonclinical tabulation datasets for interchange between organizations such as sponsors and CROs and for submission to the US Food and Drug Administration (FDA).
-Version 3.0 of the SENDIG in the current production version and is designed to support single-dose general toxicology, repeat-dose general toxicology, and carcinogenicity studies.
-The SENDIG is based upon and should be used in close concert with Version 1.2 of the CDISC Study Tabulation Model (SDTM).
+The CDISC SEND Implementation Guide (IG) Version 3.0 is intended to guide the organization, structure, and format of standard nonclinical tabulation datasets for interchange between organizations such as sponsors and CROs and for submission to regulatory authorities.
+Version 3.0 of the SENDIG is designed to support single-dose general toxicology, repeat-dose general toxicology, and carcinogenicity studies.
+The SENDIG is based on, and should be used in close concert with, Version 1.2 of the CDISC Study Data Tabulation Model (SDTM).

 |SEND Implementation Guide (IG) v 3.0||1.74 MB|